81st Golden Globes: Criticism of Jo Koy's opening monologue

-Furthermore, comedian Michael Che supported Koy by writing that "comedians should boycott hosting award shows" on Instagram.
+Additionally, comedian Michael Che supported Koy by writing that "comedians should boycott hosting award shows" on Instagram.
 When questioned about Koy's jokes aimed toward her film Barbie, director Greta Gerwig replied that she was not offended.
 On Watch What Happens Live with Andy Cohen, actor and comedian Kevin Hart said he has "no reaction" to the backlash and went on to praise Koy for being a "phenomenal comedian".
 In a Facebook post by Filipino actor and comedian Michael V., he posted: "I think Jo Koy's Golden Globes jokes are funny, direct, and pretty much self-explanatory.
 The last thing Jo Koy should be doing is trying to explain it to people who purposely choose NOT to understand and appreciate them."

 Koy responded to the criticism in an interview with Good Morning America, admitting: "I'd be lying if [I said] it doesn't hurt," but also admitted, "I had fun.
 You know, it was a moment that I'll always remember.
 Hosting is just a tough gig.
 Yes, I'm a stand-up comic, but that hosting position it's a different style.
 I kind of went in and did the writer's thing.
 We had ten days to write this monologue.
 It was a crash course.
 I feel bad, but I got to still say I loved what I did."
 In his first stand-up set afterward, Koy mocked the Hollywood celebrities, alluding: "Lot a marshmallows, man.
 They're delicious, but goddamn, they're soft.
 I just come from a different time.
 I see the changes that are happening.
 I get it, but goddamn, can we fucking laugh at ourselves?"